redis-developer/redis-movies-searcher/README.md

 }
 ```

 With this implementation, you are going to be able to search for movies by their title or by their actors.
 The search will return a list of movies that match the search criteria.
 The search is done using the `EntityStream` class, which is part of the Redis OM for Java library.
 This class allows you to perform searches on Redis data using a fluent API.
 Your instructor will explain more details about this powerful API.
+Execute the application and try to search for movies.

 ### Task 2: Implementing the Vector Similarity Search

 #### ⏰ Estimated time: **30 minutes**

+The current implementation of the `searchMovies()` method uses full-text search (FTS) to search for movies.
+This is a good start, but you can improve the search by using vector similarity search (VSS) as well.
+VSS allows you to search for movies based on their plot, using embeddings to represent the plot in a vector space.
+This will allow you to find movies using the plot field even if the words you use are not exactly the same as the words in the plot.
+Edit the Java class `io.redis.movies.searcher.core.service.SearchService` and change the implementation as shown below.

 ```java
 package io.redis.movies.searcher.core.service;